artur-gurgul-pro/artur-gurgul-pro.github.io/_posts/2020-12-19-golang-bridging.md

 categories: golang bridging
 ---

-The Go tools are capable of static and dynamic winking with other libraries, and also there is possbility to create static and dynamic library, therefore it is possible to create a bridge.
+The Go tools are capable of static and dynamic linking with other libraries, and also there is possbility to create static and dynamic library, therefore it is possible to create a bridge between golang and the other language both ways.

 ### Creating shared and static library in Go